-Khulekani Dumisa from Khulekani On Wheels loved how immediately distinguishable the new Swift Sport is with its 16” diamond cut and polished alloy wheels.
+In his Swift Sport review Khulekani Dumisa from Khulekani On Wheels loved how immediately distinguishable the new Swift Sport is with its 16” diamond cut and polished alloy wheels.
 “The power of the new motor is almost immediately noticeable as it comes much quicker.
 Unlike its predecessor, not a lot of effort is required to get power out of it.
 This means you have the ability to focus more on the driving experience,” says Khulekani.
 “All in all, the Swift Sport proved to be fun and enjoyable, and importantly, much improved compared to the outgoing model.”

 Sean Parker from Wheels24 had this to say about his experience on the track with our hottest hatch yet: “We used the manual versions only and while I wasn't convinced by the lightness of the steering wheel it was immediately clear that the Swift Sport is still a helluva fun car to chuck around!”
 All journalists got to take the new Swift Sport on a gymkhana exercise, the umbrella term for a timed event on a small course.
 “Changing via the paddles felt quick and it can be argued that the auto version can only unlock more fans to the Swift Sport family,” says Sean on his gymkhana experience in the automatic Swift Sport.